Self-Stabilizing Repeated Balls-into-Bins: Introduction

 In distributed systems, we often are in the presence of \emph{several} resources or tasks that must be processed by every node \emph{in parallel}.
 This naturally leads to consider the parallel version of the basic problem in which $n$ different tokens (resources) are initially distributed over the set of nodes and every token must visit all nodes of the network.
 Similarly to the basic case, an efficient randomized solution is the one based on (parallel) random walks.
 In order to visit the nodes, every token performs a random walk under the constraint that every node can process and release at most one token per round.
 Again, maximum load is a critical complexity measure: for instance, it can determine the required buffer size at every node, bounds on the token progress and, thus, on the parallel cover time.

 It is easy to see that, when the graph is complete, the above protocol - based on parallel random walks - is in fact equivalent to the repeated balls-into-bins process analyzed in this paper.
-For this case, Theorem \ref{thm::main} implies that, every token visits all nodes of the system with at most a logarithmic delay w.r.t. the case of a single token: so, we can derive an upper bound $O(n \log^2 n)$ for the parallel cover time, starting from \emph{any} initial configuration.
+For this case, our results imply that, every token visits all nodes of the system with at most a logarithmic delay w.r.t. the case of a single token: so, we can derive an upper bound $\bigO(n \log^2 n)$ for the parallel cover time, starting from \emph{any} initial configuration.

 We can also consider the adversarial model in which, in some \emph{faulty} rounds, an adversary can re-assign the tokens to the nodes in an arbitrary way.
-The self-stabilization and the linear convergence time shown in Theorem~\ref{thm::main} imply that the $O(n \log^2n)$ bound on the cover time still holds provided the faulty rounds happen with a frequency not higher than $c n$, for a sufficiently large constant $c$.
+The self-stabilization and the linear convergence time shown in Theorem~\ref{thm::main} imply that the $\bigO\!\left(n \log^2n\right)$ bound on the cover time still holds, provided that faulty rounds occur with a frequency no higher than $c n$, for a sufficiently large constant $c$.

-\subsubsection{Related Work}
+\textbf{Related Work.}

-- \emph{Random Walks on Graphs.} As mentioned earlier, the repeated balls-into-bins process was first considered in \cite{BCE10,BCN14,EK15}, since it describes the process of performing parallel random walks in the (uniform) gossip model (also known as random phone-call model \cite {DGHILSSST87,KSSV00}) when every message can contain at most one token.
-Maximum load (i.e. node congestion), token delays, mixing and cover times are here the most crucial aspects.
+- \emph{Random Walks on Graphs.} The repeated balls-into-bins process was first considered in~\cite{BCE10,BCN14,EK15}, since it describes the process of performing parallel random walks in the (uniform) gossip model (also known as random phone-call model \cite {DGHILSSST87,KSSV00}) when every message can contain at most one token.
+Maximum load (i.e., node congestion), token delays, mixing and cover times are here the most crucial aspects.
 We remark that the flavor of these studies is different from ours: indeed, their main goal is to keep maximum load and token delays logarithmic over some \emph{polylogarithmic period}.
 Their aim is to achieve a fast mixing time for every random walk in the case of good expander graphs.
-In particular, in \cite{BCE10}, a logarithmic bound is shown for the complete graph when $m=O(n/\log n)$ token random walks are performed over a logarithmic time interval.
-A similar bound is also given for some families of almost-regular random graphs in \cite{EK15}.
-Finally, a new analysis is given in \cite{BCN14} for regular graphs yielding the bound $O(\sqrt t)$.
+In particular, in \cite{BCE10}, a logarithmic bound is shown for the complete graph when $m=\bigO(n/\log n)$ random walks are performed over a logarithmic time interval.
+A similar bound is also given for some families of almost-regular random graphs in~\cite{EK15}.
+Finally, a new analysis is given in~\cite{BCN14} for regular graphs yielding the bound $\bigO\!\left(\sqrt t\right)$.